TonleSap Airlines

 Tonlesap Airlines was an airline with its head office in Phnom Penh, Cambodia.
 It was a regional carrier operating a scheduled domestic network and regional flights to neighbouring countries.
 Its main base was Phnom Penh International Airport.

 The airline made its first flight on January 21, 2011.

-As of August 2013, the airline appeared to be defunct.
+In August 2013, the airline appeared to be defunct.

 Destinations

 In October 2012, TonleSap Airlines operated scheduled passenger flights to the following destinations: